bhansmeyer/WWDC-2021-Community-Wishlist/README.md

 ### tvOS

 ## Developer Tools & Frameworks
+- SwiftUI hot-reloading similar to Flutter (Simulator and on device)

 ### UIKit

 ### SwiftUI
+- A way to manage First Responder (think TextField focus and tab order)

 ### Other Apple Frameworks (i.e. AVFoundation, SiriKit, etc.)
+- A modern successor to Core Data that plays well with Combine and SwiftUI

 ### Xcode
 - Xcode for iPad